chipsTM/tm-websockets/README.md

         return;
     }

-    // we can also send data to client while (true) {
+    // we can also send data to server while (true) {
         websocket.Send("testing");
         sleep(100);